growilabs/growi-docs/docs/en/admin-guide/management-cookbook/setup-ai.md

 ### Rebuilding the Vector Store

-- Performing a "Vector Store Rebuild" uploads all public page data in GROWI to the `Vector Store`.
+- Performing a "Rebuild Vector Store" uploads all public page data in GROWI to the `Vector Store`.
   - The AI integration feature uses documents uploaded to the `Vector Store` for machine learning.
-- If you are adding the AI integration feature to an existing GROWI setup, it is recommended to perform a "Vector Store Rebuild."
+- If you are adding the AI integration feature to an existing GROWI setup, it is recommended to perform a "Rebuild Vector Store"
   <img :src="$withBase('/assets/images/en/setup-ai_2.png')" alt="setup-ai_2">